 Tell a short (short) story, not a novel.
 No one wants to hear you digress about something unrelated to your key message, or worse, about yourself.
-Remember, this isn’t your show—this moment is about the newly married couple, so resist the urge to go off on a tangent.
+Remember, this isn’t your show—this moment is about the newlyweds, so resist the urge to go off on a tangent.

-A fabulous best man speech includes a healthy mix of humor, sentimentality, good-natured ribbing, and sincerity.
-You want the groom, and the rest of the guests, to feel both amused and touched by your words.
-If you’re naturally funny, include some clean jokes that won’t hurt anyone’s feelings (jokes at your own expense are alway a safe bet).
+A great speech includes a healthy mix of humor, sentimentality, good-natured ribbing, and sincerity.
+You want the groom, and the rest of the wedding guests, to feel both amused and touched by your words.
+If you’re naturally funny, include some clean jokes about the newlyweds that won’t hurt anyone’s feelings (jokes at your own expense are alway a safe bet).
 If you always botch the punch line, it’s perfectly fine to stick to a straightforward message of warmth and congratulations.

 Making people laugh is good.
 Making people uncomfortable is not.
 I know I don’t have to remind you, but offensive, off-color, or any mean-spirited joke at the expense of an individual or group is a no-fly zone.
 If you stop and ask yourself, “Should I say this?,” that’s a good indication that you should just not.
 And if you normally swear like a sailor, watch your language and avoid profanity.

 This one is obvious, right?
 The key here is to know your audience.
 Remember that you’re not just addressing the groom and groomsmen, but every single wedding guest—which might include ages 3-93.
 Joking about adult topics must be done subtly and in good taste.
 To keep things classy, be intentionally vague and keep the examples lighthearted.
-Don’t go into sordid detail, don’t share anything that could get anyone in trouble, don’t reveal anything truly humiliating, and avoid bathroom humor.
+Don’t go into sordid detail, don’t share anything that could get anyone in trouble, don’t reveal anything truly humiliating in an embarrassing story, and avoid bathroom humor.

-So that your speech doesn’t feel awkwardly lopsided, be sure to say some kind, sincere, and personal words to your best bud’s new partner for life.
+So that your entire speech doesn’t feel awkwardly lopsided, be sure to say some kind, sincere, and personal words to your best bud’s new partner for life.
 If you are also friends with him/her, even more reason to share an anecdote about why this person is great individually and doubly great for your friend.
-Remember that this whole affair celebrates a step they’ve taken together, so be sure to address them both.
+Remember that this special day celebrates a step they’ve taken together, so be sure to address them both.